 Latest US Online Poker & Casino Bills in Progress – Updated 2/20/2017

-On February 19th, California introduced new legislation (AB 2863) on legalizing poker over the internet and it received a hearing on April 27th which passed the Assembly Governmental Organization Committee (18-0 vote).
+On February 19, 2016, California introduced new legislation (AB 2863) on legalizing poker over the internet and it received a hearing on April 27th of last year which passed the Assembly Governmental Organization Committee (18-0 vote).
 This bill will pay the horse racing industry up to $60 million a year but they cannot operate poker sites.
-On June 22nd, it passed the Assembly Appropriations Committee and then went to the full Assembly for a potential vote but has now been shelved until next year.
+On June 22, 2016, it passed the Assembly Appropriations Committee and then went to the full Assembly for a potential vote but was shelved.

 Earlier this month, Massachusetts Senator Bruce Tarr introduced a bill (SD.
 618) to legalize online gambling in Massachusetts.
 The bill is only two pages so more details will need to be dealt with but it’s a positive sign.
 Also, a panel has been created by the Gaming Commission to study the pros and cons.
 The results found by the panel are expected to be released before August of this year.